grafana/integration-sample-apps/sample-apps/pgbouncer/README.md

 - `make run`: Creates the PgBouncer sample app.
 - `make load-gen`: Sets up a load generation for the sample app.
 - `make fetch-prometheus-metrics`: Fetches metrics from the Prometheus exporter and saves them to a local file.
-- `make setup-grafana-agent`: Sets up Grafana Agent on each VM for forwarding metrics and logs.
 - `make clean`: Deletes all created VMs and performs cleanup.

 ## Default Configuration Variables